Pure Farms, Pure Water (PFPW) Campaign

 Project Background

-The CCRW WQ4F project was developed in 2021 through collaboration between coastal fishing communities, water quality researchers, and advocacy organizations in response to concerns over the impact of water quality on marine fisheries and ecosystems.
+The CCRW Water Quality for Fisheries program was developed in 2021 through collaboration between coastal fishing communities, water quality researchers, and advocacy organizations in response to concerns over the impact of water quality on marine fisheries and ecosystems.
 The project focuses on industrial agriculture, particularly Concentrated Animal Feeding Operations (CAFOs), which are seen as the primary water quality threat to fisheries on the North Carolina coast.
-The 2023–2024 project aims to assess the extent of hog waste pollution in impaired waters, particularly in areas used for recreational, commercial, and subsistence fishing, such as the New River, which is downstream of several CAFOs.
+The 2023–2024 and 2025-2026 projects aims to assess the extent of hog waste pollution in impaired waters, particularly in areas used for recreational, commercial, and subsistence fishing, such as the New River, which is downstream of several CAFOs.

 Research efforts include bacteria level analysis in the New River to determine contamination from various sources, including hogs, poultry, and humans.
-This research is being led by experts from the University of North Carolina Institute of Marine Sciences and East Carolina University.
-In addition to scientific research, the project includes community engagement initiatives, including surveys of Onslow County residents living near CAFOs and outreach efforts to raise awareness about the connection between CAFOs and water quality.
-The project also involves aerial monitoring of CAFO developments and water quality issues, including harmful algae blooms.
+This research is being led by experts from CCRW and the University of North Carolina Institute of Marine Sciences.
+In addition to scientific research, the project includes community engagement initiatives, including surveys of Onslow County residents living near CAFOs, local farmers who implement regenerative practices, and community members who shop locally.
+Outreach efforts raise awareness about the connection between CAFOs and water quality and share research results that can be used for advocacy.
+The project also involves aerial monitoring of CAFO developments and water quality issues, including harmful algae blooms, in partnership with SouthWings.

 The project highlights the disproportionate impact of CAFOs on Black, Latino, Indigenous, and low-wealth communities, particularly military families living near CAFOs.
 The outreach efforts aim to involve local communities in understanding the impacts of CAFOs and advocate for reducing pollution.
 The overall goal is a comprehensive assessment of how CAFOs affect water quality, fisheries, and quality of life in coastal NC, with support from various research and conservation partners.